yarml/Hydrogen/README.md

 maybe `./hyc <filename> -o <outputfile>` if you want to specify an output file

+The `-cd` flag will enable debug output, which is where the most interesting stuff happens until now

 The current version doesn't even output to a file yet so...

 # Test